Maimonides: Ancestry and descendants

-Philosophy
+Philosophical and theological commentary

-Through The Guide for the Perplexed and the philosophical introductions to sections of his commentaries on the Mishna, Maimonides exerted an important influence on the Scholastic philosophers, especially on Albertus Magnus, Thomas Aquinas and Duns Scotus.
+Through The Guide for the Perplexed, Mishneh Torah, and the philosophical introductions to sections of his commentaries on the Mishnah, Maimonides exerted an important influence on the Scholastic philosophers, especially on Albertus Magnus, Thomas Aquinas and Duns Scotus.
 He was a Jewish Scholastic.
 Educated more by reading the works of Arab Muslim philosophers than by personal contact with Arabian teachers, he acquired an intimate acquaintance not only with Arab Muslim philosophy, but with the doctrines of Aristotle.
 Maimonides strove to reconcile Aristotelianism and science with the teachings of the Torah.

 In his Guide for the Perplexed, he often explains the function and purpose of the statutory provisions contained in the Torah against the backdrop of the historical conditions.
 The book was highly controversial in its day, and was banned by French rabbis, who burnt copies of the work in Montpellier.

-Thirteen principles of faith
+Thirteen principles of faith in Judaism

 In his commentary on the Mishnah (Tractate Sanhedrin, chapter 10), Maimonides formulates his "13 principles of faith"; and that these principles summarized what he viewed as the required beliefs of Judaism: